 Text Editors and Markdown: These two categories do not necessarily have a direct competitor but they are important to our vision of becoming an AllOps platform.

 Wiki: We currently most closely compete with GitHub Wiki but we would like to compete with Confluence, Notion, Roam Research, and Google Docs.
 We've heard from customers that managing wikis with tens of thousands of pages can be challenging.
-And while a full-featured product like Confluence has advanced features and integrations, the GitLab wiki would be a stronger competitor if we fixed some low-hanging fruit related to page title and redirects and improved the functionality of the sidebar to aid navigation.
+And while a full-featured product like Confluence has advanced features and integrations, the GitLab wiki would be a stronger competitor if we improved our sidebar structure and parity between Group and Project Wikis.